janpfeifer/gonb/internal/websocket/README.md

 on top of that a minimal simpler API in javascript (it can also be used from WASM) to send/receive messages keyed by an "address key", as well as "synchronized variables", also keyed by an "address key".
 More details below.

 The corresponding kernel side of the protocol is implemented in `gonb/internal/comms`.

-And the API for exchanging messages with the front-end for the user is available in `gonb/gonbui/comms`.
+The API for exchanging messages with the front-end from the end-user program is available in `gonb/gonbui/comms`.
+It uses 2 named pipes opened to talk to the executed cell.

 There one can send/receive messages keyed by an "address key", as well as "synchronized variables", also keyed by an "address key".
 More details below.

 ## Examples for End User